-Low oestrogen causes vaginal changes – a thinner, shorter, drier lining which isn’t as elasticated.
+Low oestrogen causes vaginal changes leading to dryness and vaginal atrophy – a thinner, shorter, drier lining which isn’t as elasticated.
 It may itch, burn or produce a watery discharge and can lead to urinary problems because the vaginal pH is less acidic so less capable of fighting infections.

 Using sexual lubricants can reduce the incidence of cystitis and urinary tract infections during the menopause.
 Having frequent or vigorous sexual intercourse can cause the bladder to become inflamed or infected.
 Lack of vaginal lubrication can irritate the delicate tissues of the vagina, vulva and around the entrance to the urethra, the hole where you pee out of, leading to what is commonly known as“honeymoon cystitis” but this can affect any woman of any age.
 It is called this as couples on their honeymoon have lots of sex!

 Fortunately “vaginal dryness”: is easy to treat and GPs can offer several different treatments on prescription.
 If you feel a little embarrassed about discussing it write down your symptoms/questions or ask for a female GP.